crajcan/the_rust_programming_language/notes.md

 ### Match Ergonomics:

 A new RFC made things a lot cleaner.
-Matching on a reference used to require explict destructuring using `&` and `*`:
+Matching on a reference used to require explicit destructuring using `&` and `*`:

 ```
 let x: &Option<_> = &Some(0);